sprathod369/mirotalk/readme.md

 <br/>

--   Is `100% Free` - `Open Source (AGPLv3)` - `Self Hosted` and [PWA](https://en.wikipedia.org/wiki/Progressive_web_application)!
+- Is `100% Free` - `Open Source under (AGPLv3)` - `Self Hosted` and [PWA](https://en.wikipedia.org/wiki/Progressive_web_application)!
 - No downloads, plugins, or logins required – completely browser-based.
 - Unlimited conference rooms with no time limitations.
 - Translated into 133 languages.
+- Support for the OpenID Connect (OIDC) authentication layer.
 - Host protection to prevent unauthorized access.
 - User auth to prevent unauthorized access.
 - Room password protection.
+- JWT.io securely manages credentials for host configurations and user authentication, enhancing security and streamlining processes.
 - Compatible with desktop and mobile devices.
 - Optimized mobile room URL sharing.
 - Webcam streaming with front and rear camera support for mobile devices.
 - Crystal-clear audio streaming with speaking detection and volume indicators.
 - Screen sharing for presentations.
 - File sharing with drag-and-drop support.
 - Choose your audio input, output, and video source.
--   Supports video quality up to 4K and 60 FPS.
+- Supports video quality up to 8K and 60 FPS.
 - Supports advance Picture-in-Picture (PiP) offering a more streamlined and flexible viewing experience.
 - Record your screen, audio, and video.
 - Snapshot video frames and save them as PNG images.
 - Chat with an Emoji Picker for expressing feelings, private messages, Markdown support, and conversation saving.
 - ChatGPT (powered by OpenAI) for answering questions, providing information, and connecting users to relevant resources.
 - Speech recognition for sending spoken messages.
 - Push-to-talk functionality, similar to a walkie-talkie.
 - Advanced collaborative whiteboard for teachers.
 - Real-time sharing of YouTube embed videos, video files (MP4, WebM, OGG), and audio files (MP3).
 - Full-screen mode with one-click video element zooming and pin/unpin.
 - Customizable UI themes.
 - Right-click options on video elements for additional controls.
 - Direct peer-to-peer connections for low-latency communication through WebRTC.
 - Supports [REST API](app/api/README.md) (Application Programming Interface).
+- Integration with [Mattermost](https://mattermost.com/) for enhanced communication.
 - Integration with [Slack](https://api.slack.com/apps/) for enhanced communication.
 - Utilizes [Sentry](https://sentry.io/) for error reporting.
 - And much more...

 </details>